Skip to main content

 Description

 CVE-2026-25479 is a medium-severity vulnerability in the litestar ASGI framework versions prior to 2.
 20. 0.
-It arises from improper handling of allowlist host entries, where regex metacharacters are not escaped, allowing attackers to bypass intended hostname restrictions by supplying crafted host headers.
+It arises from improper handling of allowlist host entries, where regex metacharacters are not escaped, allowing attackers to bypass intended hostname restrictions by supplying crafted host headers that match the regex but are not legitimate hosts.
 This can lead to partial confidentiality and integrity impacts without requiring authentication or user interaction.
-The vulnerability is network exploitable with low attack complexity.
-European organizations using vulnerable litestar versions in web applications may face risks of unauthorized access or host-based filtering bypass.
-The issue is fixed in litestar 2.
+The vulnerability is fixed in litestar version 2.
 20. 0.
+European organizations using vulnerable litestar versions in web applications may face risks of host header attacks, potentially enabling unauthorized access or manipulation of application behavior.
+Mitigation involves upgrading to version 2.

 AI-Powered Analysis